Staying fit can benefit more than just your waistline. Good health can also bring more wealth your way by helping you save money.

 But does that mean you have to completely overhaul your daily routine?
 Nope.
 Not at all.
 Here are five ways to save money without drastically changing your lifestyle:

 1. Get moving

 Exercising can lead to better health, and it’s one of the easiest lifestyle changes to make if you want to save more money.

-Kelan Kline, who co-founded The Savvy Couple personal finance blog with his wife Brittany, set a goal in the fall of 2016 to lose 40 pounds by the beginning of the following summer.
+Kelan Kline, who co-founded a personal finance blog with his wife Brittany, set a goal in the fall of 2016 to lose 40 pounds by the beginning of the following summer.
 To merge his passion for frugality with a desire to stay fit, he aimed to lose weight while spending as little money as possible.